-Lupus -New Hope for Lupus Disease
+Lupus - Hope for Lupus Disease

-Systemic lupus erythematosus Statiistics
+Systemic Lupus Erythematosus Statiistics

 Lupus is an acute and chronic autoimmune disease in which the immune system is unbalanced, causing inflammation and tissue damage to virtually any organ in the body.
 Lupus can be unpredictable and potentially fatal, yet no satisfactory treatment or cure exists.
 Individuals with lupus have significantly higher rates of cardiovascular disease as well.